godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Next let's take a look at ``collided_with_body``.

-First we make sure the sticky grenade is not colliding with itself.
+Firstly, we make sure the sticky grenade is not colliding with itself.
 Because the sticky :ref:`Area <class_Area>` does not know it's attached to the grenade's :ref:`RigidBody <class_RigidBody>`, we need to make sure it's not going to stick to itself by checking to make sure the body it has collided with is not itself.
 If we have collided with ourself, we ignore it by returning.